‘Hanami’ like a local in Ueno Park, Tokyo

 Further Reading:

-Handy Travel Guide Links:
+Handy Travel Guides:

 Lonely Planet’s Experience Tokyo travel guide reveals exciting new ways to explore this iconic city with insider tips from local experts and handy planning tools so you can create your own unique trip.